-Why invest in the IT software and services sector in Colombia?
+Why invest in the software and IT services sector in Colombia?

-The Colombian IT software and services sector is relevant in the internationalmarket
+The Colombian software and IT services sector is relevant in the internationalmarket

-- IT services exports experienced an average growth of 3% between 2015 and 2019, amounting to US $229.1 million and positioning the country as a platform to reach different markets, including the United States (33%), Ecuador (14.1%), and Mexico (8.3%).
+- IT services exports experienced an average growth of 3% between 2015 and 2019, reaching USD 229.1 million and positioning the country as a platform to reach different markets, including the United States (33%), Ecuador (14.1%), and Mexico (8.3%).

-Colombia has a high quality telecommunications network and infrastructure
+Colombia has a high-quality telecommunications network and infrastructure

-Colombia offers qualified and cost-efficient human capital
+Colombia offers highly qualified human capital at a reasonable cost

-- Between 2001 and 2018, 690,491 students graduated from Software - IT operations related majors, mainly in Bogotá, Medellín, Cali, and Bucaramanga.
+- Between 2001 and 2018, 690,491 students graduated from Software & IT related programs, mainly in Bogotá, Medellín, Cali, and Bucaramanga.
 (Ministry of Education).

-These are some success stories of IT software and services companies in Colombia
+These are some success stories of software and IT services companies in Colombia